CultureCounts/API-examples/Api-docs.md

     - Sub Api Endpoints
     	- **Change Logo**
-    		This api endpoint lets user upload logo of a survey.
+    		This API endpoint lets users upload logo of a survey.
     		Logo is type of custom branding for an organisation as your logo will show up on the surveys welcome screen with survey intro.
     		Your logo file must be smaller than 2MB and be in one of the following formats:
 				`.png.gif or .jpg`